-We can often misunderstand the chastisement of the Lord, because of past wounds and unrighteous discipline we have experienced throughout our life.
-Chastisement is different to trials and tribulation.
-Trials and tribulation are an everyday part of our Christian walk, used to test and prove us; for us to either overcome and go to the next level in our walk with God, or to fall and see the areas that we are not growing in, so we press on even harder.
-Chastisement, on the other hand, is what the Lord brings upon us when we go off the path.
-In His mercy, God disciplines us, to turn us back to Him.
+We can often misunderstand the chastisement of the Lord because of past wounds and unrighteous discipline we have experienced throughout life, but chastisement is necessary to bring us back onto the path of righteousness.
+Chastisement is different to trials and tribulations, which we also must go through as Christians.
+Trials and tribulations are an everyday part of our Christian walk (Matt 13:21).
+They are meant to test and prove us; for us to either overcome and go to the next level in our walk with God, or for us to fall and see the areas that we are not growing in so we press on even harder.
+Chastisement, on the other hand, is the discipline that the Lord brings upon us when we go off the path.
+In His mercy, God chastises us for us to turn back to Him.

 Apostle Paul explains to the Hebrews, that God chastises those whom He loves:

 “And you have forgotten the exhortation which speaks to you as to sons: “MY SON, DO NOT DESPISE THE CHASTENING OF THE LORD, NOR BE DISCOURAGED WHEN YOU ARE REBUKED BY HIM; FOR WHOM THE LORD LOVES HE CHASTENS, AND SCOURGES EVERY SON WHOM HE RECEIVES.”
 If you endure chastening, God deals with you as with sons; for what son is there whom a father does not chasten?
 But if you are without chastening, of which all have become partakers, then you are illegitimate and not sons.”

 Paul encourages us to persevere through the chastening of the Lord, and if we are not chastened, God does not consider us sons.
 We see the same attitude towards chastening throughout all Scripture.
 From Moses in the Old Testament: